The Japanese salaryman サラリーマン

 An essential part of the Japanese economy

-Shinjuku station, 8pm: among the Japanese youths swearing the colorful latest fashions, a tide of men in identical suits and ties rushes in, briefcases and umbrellas in hand.
+Shinjuku station, 8pm: among the Japanese youths wearing the latest colorful fashions, a tide of men in identical suits and ties rushes in, briefcases and umbrellas in hand.
 The salaryman, the symbol of Japan's post-war economic success, is finishing another long day of work.

 A lifetime commitment

 The economic model built after the war consisted, at the level of employees and non-managerial executives, of recruiting "white-collar workers" straight from university, who would join one of the big Japanese companies and build their career.
-The salaryman was granted employment for life, with a very low chance of dismissal, in exchange for which they gave their complete loyalty to the company, with regards to other companies or even their family life.
-This model, although less prevalent since the crisis of the 1990s and the "lost decade", remains widespreas in the country.
+The salaryman was granted employment for life, with a very low chance of dismissal, in exchange for giving their complete loyalty to the company, over any other companies or even their family life.
+This model, although less prevalent since the crisis of the 1990s and the "lost decade", remains widespread in the country.

 The company as a center of social life